-Amazingly Soft Purple Sweet Potato Crinkle Cookies-Amazingly soft and gooey with a hint of purple sweet potatoes.
-It’s a HUGE hit in our house.
-Christmas cookies we can’t do without.
+Amazingly Soft Ube or Purple Sweet Potato Crinkle Cookies-Amazingly soft and gooey crinkle cookies with a hint of ube or purple sweet potatoes is a HUGE hit in our house.
+It’s hard to stay away from them.

-Purple sweet potato is one of my favorite potatoes.
 In case I haven’t mentioned (I’m pretty sure I have in other posts), I have a major weakness when it comes to potatoes and other roots vegetable.
-Whether it’s sweet potatoes, purple potatoes, regular potatoes, cassava, rutabaga, etc, I LOVE them!
+Whether it’s ube, sweet potatoes, purple potatoes, regular potatoes, cassava, rutabaga, etc, I LOVE them!
 My grandma used to coat thick slices of purple sweet potatoes in batter and then deep fried them and sprinkle with some salt just before serving!
 OMG!
 End of year is already unforgiving when it comes to calories! as much as I yearn for that fried purple sweet potatoes, I tried not to do it because I will be binging on them!

-These amazingly soft purple sweet potato crinkle cookies have become one of our family favorites every year.
+These amazingly soft ube or purple sweet potato crinkle cookies have become one of our family favorites every year.
 I like the crusty cookies on the outside but the inside is soooo soft, gooey and just melt in your mouth!!
 It has that hint of purple sweet potato that I love.
-Even if you don’t think you will like purple sweet potato, you will not mind it in these cookies.
+Even if you don’t think you will like purple sweet potato or ube, you will not mind it in these cookies.
 For Real!

 This post contains affiliate links, which support this site at no extra cost to you.
 Learn more.

 UBE OR PURPLE SWEET POTATO CRINKLE COOKIES TROUBLESHOOTING

 CAN I USE FROZEN UBE OR PURPLE SWEET POTATOES?